Wednesday, April 28, 2010

 “You see, this race you’ve entered…this triathlon…is much like this life you’re a part of.
 There are different tasks you will be asked to complete…each one challenging in it’s own way.
 There are external influences that will come against your progress…causing you to tire and lose heart.
 There will be highs and lows, joys and sorrows.
 There will be days when you break down walls, and days when you will be broken.”

+“So now is the time to prepare…now is the time to draw from what you know and put it into action…now is the time to build up your endurance.
+Be strong and courageous when the challenge seems bigger than the hope that’s in your heart.
+Be gentle with yourself…and pace yourself.
+Don’t forget to rest, do things that inspire your heart and soul…and just like your Momma always said, don’t forget to eat your vegetables.
+Because how you handle yourself now directly affects your performance later.
 But more important than anything else, Melody, you must finish the race.
 You must not give up…you must not lose heart…you must not quit.
 The race will not be finished today…the race will not be finished tomorrow, or next week.
 But one day, you will most certainly taste the indescribable joy of crossing that finish line.
 And know this: I will be waiting right there for you…cheering you on.
 Waiting to celebrate your efforts of a race well run…the victory of spirit over flesh…the final defeat of the one who whispers, “You don’t have what it takes to meet the challenge…you’re too weak, too frail…it’s just too late in the game to even try.”

 “THAT’S my girl!”